Meeting 2-degree warming target requires immediate action

 Even without El Niño, Nov.
 2012 temps were far above average across most of the globe.
 Graphic courtesy NASA.

 By Summit Voice

-Filed under: climate and weather, flooding, global warming, Snow and weather | Tagged: climate change, extreme rainfall, extreme weather, global warming, Greenhouse gas, National Center for Atmospheric Research | 4 Comments »
+Filed under: climate and weather, Environment, global warming | Tagged: climate change, Environment, global warming, Greenhouse gas, National Center for Atmospheric Research | 4 Comments »